kdeldycke/kevin-deldycke-blog/content/posts/making-info-tgv-android-app-video.md

 As you can see in the final video, I have some aliasing issues due to the [pixelated nature of the phone's screen](http://en.wikipedia.org/wiki/Active-matrix_OLED) and the [line skipping happening on 7D's CMOS sensor](http://vimeo.com/11000025).
 I tried to reduce the aliasing by moving the phone to a distance were the natural softness of the Sigma lens will occur.
 I didn't really succeed as it's really hard to maintain a constant distance to the lens while holding the phone by hand.

 Yes, I could have tried to put the phone on a stand but I really wanted to show the app on a real phone, into real hands, as to make it clear there was no special effects or compositing in action.
-The application is real, it's running on bare metal, it's not a mockup, showing that Uperto has tough engineers getting things done ! ;)
+The application is real, it's running on bare metal, it's not a mockup, showing that Uperto has tough engineers getting things done! ;)

 By the way, about hands: there a trick involved here.
 The left hand is mine, but the right one is my co-worker's.
 There was a big advantage using this technic: with an eye on the 7D's rear LCD monitor, I can fully concentrate on the image and micro-adjust the distance of the phone to the lens.
 In the same time, my co-worker can focus (pardon the pun) on the action and follow the script.
 The only time when you can see my right hand is when I take the [Acer Liquid E](http://mobile.acer.com/en/phones/liquide/) to demonstrate the propagation of messages via Twitter: